alibaba40core/W-Rebuild/README.md

 # W-Rebuild - Windows Workspace Configuration Backup & Restore Tool

-**Complete Windows workspace configuration backup and restore solution** - Save your entire development environment (tools, settings, connections, extensions) and restore it on any Windows machine in minutes.
+**Complete Windows workspace configuration backup and restore solution** - Save your entire development environment (tools, settings, connections, extensions) using OneDrive and restore it on any Windows machine in minutes.

 ## 🚀 Features